Admission

 Final Selection

-Applicants in Graphic Design Applicants should prepare a portfolio of their work in any or all of these areas: graphic design print work, environmental design, motion graphics, letterform design, web or interactive media, and other related projects in the visual arts.
+Applicants in Graphic Design Applicants should prepare a portfolio of their work in any or all of these areas: graphic design print work, environmental design, broadcast/video graphics, letterform design, interactive media, and other related projects in the visual arts.
 Applicants are encouraged to present bodies of work that demonstrate special areas of interest.
+Academic or research papers may also be submitted in support of the application.
+For two year program applicants at least twelve examples of work and for the preliminary program at least ten examples of work will be presented at interview.
+Detailed instructions will be included in the invitation to interview.

-Applicants in Sculpture Applicants should prepare digital files that document their latest work as well as additional images representing earlier work.
-Additional documentation related to the work in the preliminary portfolio may be brought to the interview.
+Applicants in Sculpture Applicants should prepare digital files that document the individual’s latest work as well as additional images representing earlier work.
+Additional documentation to the work in your preliminary portfolio may be presented during your interview.
+Detailed instructions will be included in the invitation to interview.